 The letter publicly undercut Francis, whose views on the subject had already been made public.
 The reigning pope lay the blame for the sex abuse crisis directly on the Church, citing a systemic abuse of power and the pursuit of prominence and authority within the existing Church hierarchy.

-“The unity of the Church has always been in danger, for centuries,” Benedict is quoted as saying.
+“The unity of the Church has always been in danger, for centuries,” Benedict was quoted as saying.
 “It has been for all its history.
 Wars, internal conflicts, centrifugal forces, threats of schisms… In the end, the awareness that the Church is and must remain united has always prevailed.
 Its unity has always been stronger than internal struggles and wars.”